 Live video conferencing is a great way to let everyone communicate in real-time.
 It does require everyone to synchronize their schedules, which can be difficult while working from home.
 But it does help recreate the traditional office meeting environment that many are accustomed to.

 Utilizing recorded video in everyday remote work processes can provide plenty of benefits for employers, employees, and bottom lines.
-It can help streamline communication and help teams collaborate on projects.
+It can help streamline asynchronous communication and help teams collaborate on projects.

 Content Creation Tools

 There’s no shortage of tools and resources available to learn, implement, and excel when taking on the challenge of working from home.
 Here are the tools you can use to succeed in remote work.

 A screen recorder allows you to capture any area of your computer screen, add your webcam, and include voice narration.
 A screen recording is a great way to communicate with your team and build relationships.